Diels–Kranz numbering: Numbering system

 Why, take the case of Thales, Theodorus.
 While he was studying the stars and looking upwards, he fell into a pit, and a neat, witty Thracian servant girl jeered at him, they say, because he was so eager to know the things in the sky that he could not see what was there before him at his very feet.

 The above text has a DK number of 11A9, since it refers to Thales who is, as mentioned above, chapter 11's subject.
 The source is Theaetetus (one of Plato's dialogues), and gives an account of Thales' life, hence it is a testimonium, represented by the letter A. Finally, it is the ninth item in its chapter, giving it the overall number of DK 11A9.

 Sometimes, the chapter (personality) number may simply be replaced by the name, which can be helpful in cases where the former is the same as the passage number, to avoid ambiguity.
 For example:

 Those who seek for gold dig up much earth and find a little.

 Rather than "22B22" the above may also instead be referred to as "Heraclitus B22" as it is a direct transmission of the words of Heraclitus (thus, B) and is the 22nd item in the chapter about Heraclitus (whose chapter number is 22) in the Fragmente.

+A similar way of referring to quotes is the system prefixed with "LM" by André Laks and Glenn W. Most, published in 2016.